The topology of Calabi-Yau threefolds with Picard number three: Hybrid components when elliptic curve has two real components

+In the second of the cases above, the conic $Z\cdot D^2 =0$ is a line pair with singularity at $Z' = \alpha (Z)$ in the open arc $RB_2$ of $C_2$.
+The conic is smooth at $U_1'$ with tangent $L$ there, so the two lines are $L$ which joins $U_1'$ to $Z'$, and a second line joining $Z'$ to the point on $C_1$ whose tangent contains $Z$.
+Here $V_2 \cap \{ Z\cdot D^2 >0 \}$ has two components, one being bounded and the other unbounded containing $B_2$ in its boundary.

-We shall need to consider connected components of $P^\circ \cap \{G_A >0 \}$ for $A$ lying in the various regions as listed above.
-We first check that we have the required property that the corresponding points of $C_2$ are visible from $A$ with respect to $V_2$.
-The crucial classical result used here is that if $U$ is a point on the Hessian curve, with image $U'= \alpha (U)$ under the Steinian involution, with $U''$ being the third point of intersection of the line $UU'$ with the Hessian, then the tangent lines to the Hessian at $U$ and $U'$ intersect at the point $\alpha (U'') $ of the Hessian (and the line $UU'$ is one of the lines of the line pair $\alpha (U'') \cdot D^2 =0$, with $U''$ being the singularity) --- see \cite{Dolg}, Proposition 3.2.7.
-The common intersection point is therefore just the third point of intersection of the tangent line to the Hessian at $U$ (or $U'$) with the Hessian.
+We now have listed, for the various classes $E$ in the open upper half-space or representing an inflexion point, with index $(1,q)$ for $q\le 2$, the connected components of $P^\circ \cap \{G_E >0 \}$.
+For such a component $Q$, we first check that we have the required property that the corresponding component $\Gamma$ of $C_2 \cap \{G_E >0 \}$ is visible from $E$ with respect to $-Q$.
+The crucial general result needed here is that if the Hessian of an elliptic curve is smooth and $U$ is a point on the Hessian curve with image $U'= \alpha (U)$ under the Steinerian involution, and $U''$ is the third point of intersection of the line $UU'$ with the Hessian, then the tangent lines to the Hessian at $U$ and $U'$ intersect at the point $\alpha (U'') $ of the Hessian (and the line $UU'$ is one of the lines of the line pair $\alpha (U'') \cdot D^2 =0$, with $U''$ being the singularity) --- see \cite{Dolg}, Proposition 3.2.7.
+The intersection point of the two tangents is therefore just the third point of intersection of the tangent line to the Hessian at $U$ (or $U'$) with the Hessian.